-Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary
+Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary With Kanye West

 On Thursday, Kim took to her Instagram account to share a brand new photo of herself getting steamy to promote her latest KKW Beauty line.

 In the picture, Kardashian is seen completely topless as she snuggles up against a wall of gorgeous white flowers.
-Kim stands with her bare back to the camera as she turns her head to give a sultry stare into the lens.
+She stands with her bare back to the camera as she turns her head to give a sultry stare into the lens.

 The Keeping Up with the Kardashians star sports a deep tan all over her body and has her long, dark hair slicked back.
 Kim’s locks are styled in damp, loose waves which fall down her back.